SeunginLyu/seungin-lyu/_drafts/Data-Phase-Transition.md

 Moreover, I call data **frozen snippets** because we only see the frozen phase of data which in fact goes through many phase transitions.

 I imagine there is a big-bang phase for data collection when somebody decides to initiate a dataset.
-Then there is the condensation phase in which a stream of phenomena and events pile up.
-Next follows the freezing phase when the collector of the data decides to archive a moment of the piled-up representation of the world.
+Next is the condensation phase in which a stream of phenomena and events pile up.
+Then in the freezing phase, the collector of data freezes a moment of the piled-up representation of the world.
+Lastly in the melting phase, the data is disassembled into various interpretations and applications by external forces.
+While people can claim many things (that might be true) about the different phases of a dataset, unfortunately there is no way to validate such claim unless we are provided with sufficient background information on each of these data phases.

+I feel like my metaphors have gone a little too far by this point, but thinking data as a process and a flowing of interesting stories does certainly help better understand the complexities surrounding data.